A Christ honoring abuse ministry

 In these dark desperate days the church is allowing domestic abuse in general and sexual abuse specifically to drive it towards Social Justice, towards being Woke.
 Towards sin.
 Domestic abuse cannot be understood nor can the victims of it truly be helped outside of the Gospel.
 God comes first–always and in everything.

 I believe that if churches can come alongside of those who have been abused in a Christ-honoring way it is a great witness to the watching weary sin-sick world.
 But anything they do absolutely must be based in truth.
 Too many times those who seek to minister to the abused end up embracing egalitarianism, humanism, or feminism.
 This is sin.

 If you are being abused, please reach out for help

 Deaf callers using video phone 1-855-812-1001 (Monday-Friday, 9 am -5 pm PST)

 What about my pets?

 What is domestic abuse?

 Domestic abuse is about control.
-It is the using of fear, force and/or coercion in order to gain control over another person.
+The perpetrator uses fear, force and/or coercion in order to gain control over another person, usually his spouse.

 The Abuse Cycle